A Sunday in the Country: Critical response

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 7 reviews, with an average rating of 8.4/10.
 Janet Maslin of The New York Times wrote that "A Sunday in the Country is exquisite - purposefully and almost painfully so - from beginning to end" and stated it "is one of the director's very best films, acted as beautifully and thoughtfully as it is staged."
 Paul Attanasio of The Washington Post described it as "a glistening, ornately constructed movie in which everything's of a piece" and said that "what's extraordinary about A Sunday in the Country is the way Tavernier, with a few strokes, limns nuanced, authentic characters."
 Sheila Benson of the Los Angeles Times called the film "moving and masterly" and commented that "a felicity and intelligence infuse every particle of the film, its clothes, its art direction, editing, photography and music.
 The actors are superb."
 Roger Ebert gave the film 4 out of 4 stars, feeling Tavernier's story was "graceful and delicate" and wrote that "A Sunday in the Country has a haunting, sweet, sad quality.
 It is about this family, and many families.
 It is told by Tavernier with great attention to detail, and the details add up to the way life is."

 Accolades

 Music

-The sound track features excerpts from Gabriel Fauré's Piano Quartet No. 2 in C minor, Op.
+The sound track features excerpts from Gabriel Fauré chamber works: the third movement of the String Quartet in E Minor, Op.
+121, second movement of the Piano Trio in D minor, Op.
+120, and first movement of the Piano Quintet No. 2 in C minor, Op.
 115.